eegli/tinyparse/docs/reference/options.md

 }).not.toThrow();
 ```

-Furthermore, _building_ a parser will fail if you declare the same option twice:
+Furthermore, _building_ a parser will fail if you declare the same option or a flag twice:

 ```ts
 expect(() => {